cuervob69/iris-exploratory-data-analysis/README.md

 - seaborn

 The two main files in these repositories are the one in R (.R) and the one in Python (.ipynb).

+Search or jump to "r_versus_python_iris_eda_example" in https://github.com/ to watch the repository.